CLIMADA-project/climada_python/CONTRIBUTING.md

 To contribute follow these steps:

-1. Fork the project on GitHub.
-2. Create a local clone of the develop branch (`git clone https://github.com/YOUR-USERNAME/climada_python.git -b develop`)
-3. Install the packages in `climada_python/requirements/env_climada.yml` and `climada_python/requirements/env_developer.yml`.
-4. Make well commented and clean commits to your repository.
+1. Install CLIMADA following the [installation instructions for developers](https://climada-python.readthedocs.io/en/stable/guide/Guide_Installation.html#Install-CLIMADA-from-sources-(for-developers)).
+2. Additionally, install the packages for developers:

+    ```
+    $ conda update -n climada_env -f climada_python/requirements/env_developer.yml
+    ```
+3. In the CLIMADA repository, create a new feature branch from the latest `develop` branch:

+    ```
+    $ git checkout develop && git pull
+    $ git checkout -b feature/my-fancy-branch
+    ```
+4. Implement your changes and commit them with [meaningful and well formatted](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) commit messages.
-5. Make unit and integration tests on your code, preferably during development.
+5. Add [unit and integration tests][testing] to your code, if applicable.
-6. Perform a static code analysis of your code with CLIMADA's configuration `.pylintrc`.
+6. Use [Pylint](https://pypi.org/project/pylint/) for a static code analysis of your code with CLIMADA's configuration `.pylintrc`:

+    ```
+    $ pylint
+    ```
 7. Add your name to the [AUTHORS](/AUTHORS) file.
-8. Push the changes to GitHub (`git push origin develop`).
+8. Push your updates to the remote repository:

+    ```
+    $ git push --set-upstream origin feature/my-fancy-branch
+    ```
-9. On GitHub, create a new pull request onto the develop branch of CLIMADA-project/climada_python.
+9. On the [CLIMADA-project/climada_python](https://github.com/CLIMADA-project/climada_python) GitHub repository, create a new pull request with target branch `develop`.
+    Add a description and explanation of your changes and work through the pull request author checklist provided.
+    Feel free to request reviews from specific team members.
+10. After approval of the pull request, the branch is merged into `develop` and your changes will become part of the next CLIMADA release.

 ## Resources